 Illinois Sublease Agreement

-An Illinois sublease agreement is a legal contract that allows a tenant (the sublessor) to rent out all or part of their leased property to another tenant (the sublessee) in exchange for regular payments.
-The sublessee must adhere to the terms of the original lease, while the primary tenant remains responsible for any damages or lease violations committed by the sublessee.
+An Illinois sublease agreement represents a legal contract that enables a tenant (the sublessor) to rent out all or part of their leased property to another tenant (the sublessee) in exchange for regular monthly payments.
+Furthermore, the sublessee must adhere to the terms of the original lease agreement.
+Additionally, the primary tenant maintains responsibility for any damages or lease violations that the sublessee commits under this Illinois sublease arrangement.

 Illinois Sublease Agreement